saeed0xf/seesv/README.md

-# csvql - SQL-like queries on CSV files
+# csvql - Perform SQL like queries on CSV files

-`csvql` is a CLI tool written in Go that allows you to perform SQL-like operations on CSV files.
+csvql is a CLI tool written in Go that allows you to perform SQL like operations on CSV files.
 It supports SELECT, INSERT, UPDATE, DELETE, WHERE, ORDER BY, LIMIT, DISTINCT, and aggregation functions.

 ## Features